adrelanos/aeternity-wiki/æternity-in-the-blockchain-space.md

 Futarchy / governance - how this compares.

-dApp on the Ethereum blockchain vs aeternity
+dApp on the Ethereum blockchain vs æternity

 Realitykeys external oracle provider intergration

-(Comparisons on both to aeternity, i.e. it will use its down blockchain)
+(Comparisons on both to æternity, i.e. it will use its down blockchain)

 # Cosmos: